Bullying Prevention Plan

 School Monitoring and Review Process

-Our most recent school climate (WHY) survey was conducted in 2018.
-Our next WHY survey will be conducted in 2020-2021.
+Our most recent school climate (WHY) survey was conducted in the Spring, 2022:

-94% of students in grades 4-6, 100% of parents, and 82% of staff completed our most recent school climate survey.
+85% of students in Grades 4-6, 68% of parents, and 100% of staff completed our most recent school climate survey.

 Data from our most recent climate (WHY) survey indicated that:

-41% of students in grade 4-6 feel very safe at school.
+100% of students in Grades 4-6 feel very safe at school.

-43% of students in grade 4-6 identified that they have been bullied a few times at school over the last year.
+19.8% of students in Grades 4-6 identified that they have been bullied at school or on the bus in the past year.

-71% of students in grade 4-6 indicated that they told an adult about bullying that had occurred.
+69.2% of students in Grades 4-6 indicated that they told an adult about bullying that had occurred.

 Training Strategies for Staff and Members of the School Community